kennyegun24/Mobile-Version/README.md

 # Kenny Portfolio

 > Mobile Portfolio
-> This is my mobile portfolio, show casing the mobile version of my portfolio and my work as a software developer.
+> This is my mobile portfolio, showcasing the mobile version of my portfolio and my work as a software developer.

 ## Built With